Self-Care in Winter

 Dartmoor offers endless, bracing winter hiking routes.If your mood does tend to be lower at this time of year, be sure to soak up plenty of daylight at every opportunity: try to work by the window for example, as the intensity of natural light is many times greater than artificial light, even when it’s dull and overcast.

 For a really invigorating winter walk, head for the coast at Exmouth, Budleigh Salterton or Dawlish.
 If you have more time, go out and explore the Devon countryside for a longer trek: clamber down into some of our deep, wooded valleys, and follow rivers like the Bovey or Teign, to tune into the stillness of a season which is actually very special in its own way.
-Let the meditative state of mind which can be induced by walking, help you to reflect quietly on the year that has gone by, and the year of opportunity which is to come.
+Let the meditative state of mind which can be induced by rhythmically putting one foot in front of the other, help you to reflect quietly on the year that has gone by, and the year of opportunity which is to come.